thephpleague/csv/docs/9.0/reader/record-mapping.md

 In the following sections we will explain the mechanism use and how you can control it.

+<p class="message-info">Of note, specifying the header offset is not mandatory for the mechanism to work.</p>

 ## Prerequisite

-The denormalization mechanism works mainly with DTO or objects without complex logic in their constructors.
+The deserialization process is done in two steps.
+The first step is encoding your CSV into a collection of records.
+This part is already handle by the package.
+Once decoding is done, the denormalization mechanism can happen.
+The process works mainly with DTO or objects without complex logic in their constructors.

 <p class="message-notice">The mechanism relies on PHP's <code>Reflection</code>